liminalfun/JS30/readme.md

 - Flag thing for making something false and then true and then false.

 Also added some things on my own for fun!
 Like the background color, more hsl specificity, and a refresh button.

+### 09 - Dev Tools Domination

+- There is no difference between putting `onClick=function()`in the HTML element versus `element.addEventListener('click', function)`.

+- Learned lots of helpful console.methods().
+I think console.groupCollapsed() will be really helpful for me.

+- *In Chrome Dev Tools*

+    - Right click element in inspector.
+Select 'Break On' > 'Attribute Modification'.
+This will open debug mode and show you exactly what's happening.